 - Advertising research with ad budgets and keywords.

-- Backlink tools for conducting analysis and spotting good places to get backlinks.
+- Backlink checking tools for conducting analysis and spotting good places to get backlinks.

 - Keyword research with support for long-tail keywords.